Denisse-AB/crw-clothing-v2-typescript/README.md

 npm install
 ```

--Go to .env.example rename it to .env and fill the variables.
+- Go to .env.example rename it to .env and fill the variables.

 ## Learn More